 Community Gardens (Batz Property)

 A limited number of garden plots will be offered with the projected parcel being 25’ x 25’, to be used for growing plants for non-commercial use.
-Due to the completion of a water-access project by an Ellington Boy Scout ( to complete his Eagle Scout Badge) it is anticipated that there will be a limited water supply available for both the youth and community gardens The fee is $25 per plot (one per family) with a $15 deposit to be returned pending satisfactory fall cleanup.
-Please contact the Recreation Office for more information.
+Due to the completion of a water-access project by an Ellington Boy Scout ( to complete his Eagle Scout Badge) there will be a limited water supply available.
+The fee is $25 per plot (one per family) with a $15 deposit to be returned pending satisfactory fall cleanup.
+Applications will be accepted on a first come first served basis until May 1.
+Please note that space is limited.
+Please contact the Recreation Office at 860 870-3118 for more information.

-: The Ellington Recreation Department has implemented a Children’s Garden at Batz Community Garden.
+The Ellington Recreation Department has implemented a Children’s Garden at Batz Community Garden.
 We hope to provide a place to learn about the joys and benefits of gardening, with hands-on opportunities – and to have fun!
 The Children’s Garden will provide a safe place to experience nature, discover the cycles of life and provide motivation to try fresh fruits and vegetables while encouraging a healthy and sustainable lifestyle.
 Please check the Recreation Department website for further details.

 Ad Hoc Trails CommitteeOverwhelming interest from many town residents allowed for the creation of an Ad Hoc Trails Committee, a 9-member committee that has undertaken the charge of providing support for all of the town-owned and maintained trails.
 This committee will dovetail their efforts to work with the Hockanum River linear Trails committee, town departments and other residents who have expressed interest in assisting.
 In an attempt to make more opportunities available to town residents, we have created some new and exciting outdoor educational programming for youths and adults, emphasizing access to the various trails within Ellington.
 Some of the areas that would provide both an educational and ‘fun’ component, include: learning to identify plants and forage for edible plants, as well as creating a template for sustainable, nutrient-dense food sources, kitchen medicine and amendments for our gardens.

-Ellington Soccer Fund Raising: Please consider purchasing any of the listed items in order to support the Town of Ellington Soccer Program.
+Ellington Soccer FundraisingEllington Soccer Fund Raising: Please consider purchasing any of the listed items in order to support the Town of Ellington Soccer Program.
 100% of the profits will go toward the Recreation Division and Travel Team Soccer needs, specifically for replacing equipment and upgrading uniforms.
 Umbrellas (purple & white) $15, Coffee Mugs $1, Water Bottles $1, Soccer Magnet $1